Acadia Realty Trust (AKR) Just Got Our Attention

-Acadia Realty Trust (NYSE:AKR) went up by 4.65% from its latest closing price compared to the recent 1-year high of $26.25.
-The company’s stock price has collected 7.44% of gains in the last five trading sessions.
+Acadia Realty Trust (NYSE:AKR) went down by -0.13% from its latest closing price compared to the recent 1-year high of $26.25.
+The company’s stock price has collected 7.45% of gains in the last five trading sessions.
 Press Release reported on 01/13/21 that Acadia Realty Trust Announces Tax Reporting Information for 2020 Distributions

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.